LA umbilical disorders

 - No matter what you read, don’t do a vest over pants or a Mayo mattress suture for these.
 Appositional continuous pattern is best!

-- Use suture material that will last the 6-8 weeks (PDS or nylon) and use large enough (#1 or #2) suture
+- Use suture material that will last the 6-8 weeks (PDS or Vicryl) and use large enough (#1, #2, #3) suture (depending on the size of the animal)

 Resources